canonical/opensearch-operator/docs/tutorial/t-horizontal-scaling.md

 ### Removing Nodes

+***Note:** please refer to [safe-horizontal-scaling guide](/t/how-to-safe-horizontal-scaling/10994) to understand how to safely remove units in a production environment.*

 Removing a unit from the Juju application scales down your OpenSearch cluster by one node.
 Before we scale down the nodes we no longer need, list all the units with `juju status`.
 Here you will see three units / nodes: `opensearch/0`, `opensearch/1`, and `opensearch/2`.
 To remove the unit `opensearch/2` run:

 ```bash